-- On the rare occasion I am dragged to a restaurant, I refuse to buy appetizers because they are a scam
+- On the rare occasion that someone drags me to a restaurant, I refuse to buy appetizers because they are a scam.

-- Due to a coupon-stacking oversight at my local grocery store, it was possible for one week in 2009 to buy hand soap for 20 cents a bar, so I bought a pallet of it
+- Due to a rare coupon-stacking oversight at my local grocery store, it was possible for one week in 2009 to buy hand soap for 20 cents a bar, so I bought two pallets of it.

-Except that none of these things are even remotely true.
+The only problem is that none of these things is even remotely true.
 Can you imagine living like this?
 It would be exhausting.
 Appetizers are why I go to restaurants.

-Stereotypes like this are what make people think that saving money is always about doing what is cheapest right now.
 Fortunately for us, but unfortunately for the rice and beans industry (don’t worry, they’ll be fine), this notion is way off.
 Saving money doesn’t always mean buying cheap.
-It means buying less, but better.
+It means buying less but better.

 Cost vs. Value

-Simply put, cost (or price) is the money you put into something.
-Value is what that thing is actually worth to you.
+Cost (or price) is the money you put into something.
+Value is what that thing is worth to you.

-While cost is usually an exact number on a price tag, value is rather more subjective.
-A variety of factors determine a product or service’s unique value to you, such as:
+While cost is usually an exact number with a dollar sign in front of it, value is somewhat subjective.
+A variety of factors determine a product or service’s value, such as: